 Be cautious when riding the metro and hold your belongings tightly.
 Pickpocketers are roaming the train so watch out!

-How To Spend One Day In Paris
+Things To Do With One Day In Paris

 Go For A Stroll In Le Marais